ravidshachar/craftana/README.md

 Craftana
 =========

-This project allows for metrics visualisation with prometheus in minecraft.
+This project makes metrics visualisation with prometheus possible in minecraft!

 Commands:
 ---------